 - If you are unhappy with the result of your claim (i.e. it is rejected or you are not satisfied with the quantum or type of compensation), you do have the right to appeal.
 However, you do need to be clear about the reason you feel dissatisfied and provide supporting evidence.

 - If your appeal is rejected and you are still unsatisfied, there is usually an overseeing body to whom you can file a complaint.
-Only make a complaint at this level if you have exhausted all other options and have all the required supporting documents.
+Only make a complaint at this level if you have exhausted all other options.
+You must also have all the required supporting documents.

-- For a medical emergency or other situation requiring immediate assistance, make sure you have the company’s contact numbers easily accessible and call the representative immediately as most of the larger companies are able to assist at that point, rather than expecting you to sort things out yourself and then submit your claim.
+- For a medical emergency or other situation requiring immediate assistance, make sure you have the company’s contact numbers easily accessible.
+Call the representative immediately as most of the larger companies are able to assist at that point, rather than expecting you to sort things out yourself and then submit your claim.

-- Sending yourself an email with all the information is a useful way of making sure it’s not lost as well.
+- Sending yourself an email with all the information is a useful way of making sure it’s not lost.
 (Assuming you do have access to the internet to retrieve it!)

 Getting a Police Report